xdien/cipher/README.md

 - Set `"type": "sse"` and provide the `"url"` to the running Cipher SSE server.

 ---

-## Summary of New Features

-- **MCP Aggregator Mode**: Expose all tools to MCP clients, with configurable conflict resolution and timeouts.
-- **SSE Transport**: Run Cipher as an MCP server over SSE for real-time streaming support.

 ## Use Case: Claude Code with Cipher MCP